Module: Lich::Common::GUI::Accessibility

 • container (Gtk::Box, Gtk::Grid)

-The container to add the label and input to.
+the container to add the label and input to

 • input (Gtk::Widget)